Samuel-Hawkins/questions-and-answers-client/README.md

 1. Create a new account
 2. Login to the Questions and Answers application
-3. Create, edit, or delete items using the designated button
+3. Create, edit, or delete items using the designated buttons
-5. View your All of your Questions
+5. View All of your Questions
 6. Option to view other Questions on the public page
+7. Option to view a single Question by clicking on it on the public page

 ## Technologies Used